🧮 Peter Lynch's Formula for Valuing a Stock's Growth

 I.T. |

-Applying the Peter Lynch's Formula to S&P500 (Median and Current Value)
+Applying Peter Lynch’s Formula to the S&P 500 (Median vs. Current Value)

-In his book, One Up on Wall Street (1989), the famous mutual fund manager Peter Lynch provides a simple model of comparing corporate growth over stock-market price.
+In his book One Up on Wall Street (1989), legendary mutual fund manager Peter Lynch introduced a simple way to compare a company's growth with its stock price.

 (1) Linking P/E to Growth Rates